tiago-af-silva/Dover-Design-WordPress/wp-content/plugins/better-wp-security/readme.txt

 iThemes Security makes regular backups of your WordPress database, allowing you to get back online quickly in the event of an attack.
 Use iThemes Security to create and email database backups on a customizable schedule.

-For complete site backups and the ability to restore or move WordPress easily, check out <a href="http://ithemes.com/purchase/backupbuddy">BackupBuddy</a> by iThemes.
+For complete site backups and the ability to restore or move WordPress to a new host or domain, check out <a href="http://ithemes.com/purchase/backupbuddy">BackupBuddy</a>.

-= Other Benefits =
+= Other WordPress Security Benefits =

 * Makes it easier for users not accustomed to WordPress to remember login and admin URLs by customizing default admin URLs
 * Detects hidden 404 errors on your site that can affect your SEO such as bad links and missing images

-= Tutorials =
+= WordPress Security Tutorials =

-Learn how to use iThemes Security with our series of <a href="http://ithemes.com/tutorial/category/ithemes-security/">in-depth tutorial videos</a> taught by lead developer Chris Wiegman:
+Learn how to use our WordPress security plugin with our series of <a href="http://ithemes.com/tutorial/category/ithemes-security/">in-depth tutorial videos</a>:

 * <a href="http://ithemes.com/tutorials/getting-started-ithemes-security-part-1/">Getting Started</a>
 * <a href="http://ithemes.com/tutorials/getting-started-ithemes-security-part-2-global-settings/">Global Settings</a>